Coleman Legal LLP Logo

 Brain Injury Claim Process

+When choosing a solicitor to deal with brain injury claims, it is very important to choose a specialist with extensive experience in these claims.
 Brain injury claims are more complex than most other injury cases and require your solicitor to work with you and your family to establish the exact nature and extent of your injury and how it affects your life.
-The advice given to you will be tailored to your specific circumstances, and your solicitor will instruct the right experts to access and value your claim.
-Your solicitor will guide you through every step in the brain injury claim process.
+Your advice will be tailored to your specific circumstances, and your solicitor will help the right experts to access and value your claim.
+Your solicitor will guide you through every step of the brain injury claim process.

 Immediate steps to take